All Sunday School classes meet from 9:45 to 10:45 a.m.

 LIFE TOGETHER FELLOWSHIP :: B207

-This class is a community that values genuine relationships and strives to encourage one another as we walk out our faith.
-The class is taught by CSPC pastors and class members with chairs arranged in a circle to promote discussion.
-We are also a mission oriented class with class members very involved with global missions and local ministries, supporting and corresponding regularly with several missionary families, providing support for local refugees in crisis and the entire class serves in various children’s ministries on the 3rd Sunday of every month in lieu of meeting together.
+This class values genuine relationships and strives to encourage one another as we walk out our faith.
+The class is discussion-oriented and mission-oriented, some class members are very involved with global and local missions.
+The entire class serves in various children’s ministries on the 3rd Sunday of every month in lieu of meeting together.
 We have a seasonal potluck fellowship hosted at Cedar Springs or members' homes.
-We are committed to doing life together through regularly praying for each other and we spend the last 15 minutes in small groups for personal prayer time.
+We are also committed to doing life together through regularly praying for and with each other.
+We will start this fall hearing from a collection of both short-term and full-time missionaries and then Bible study thereafter.

 LIVE AND LEARN :: B230